 - Analyse the documentation of the chosen PSP.
 Do they offer the features you need?
 Would you be able to integrate them into your current technical infrastructure?
 Do you have enough information to start working on your own integration, or should you contact the payment service provider for additional details?
-Deep-dive into parts of documentation explaining the implementation processes for each feature you would like to integrate.
+Deep dive into parts of documentation explaining the implementation processes for each feature you would like to integrate.

-- Once you are sure that the payment provider meets your needs, reach out to them to request, set up and activate development credentials.
+- Once you are sure the payment provider meets your needs, reach out to them to request, set up and activate development credentials.
 Keep in mind it may take some time.
 You may also ask for assistance or consultancy if you need any.

 - Based on the documentation, define the transaction flow, explore requests and responses, statuses, fields’ requirements, etc., and project your integration.

 - Develop your integration.
-If you didn’t skip the previous step, you know exactly what to do and how your code should look like.
+If you didn’t skip the previous step, you know exactly what to do and what your code should look like.
 Perform A/B testing of your integration in the sandbox environment before proceeding to the next step.

 - Deployment and support.
-It is recommended to start processing transactions through the new integration gradually, tracking its performance to avoid any losses and malfunctions and ensure everything works smoothly.
+It is recommended to start processing transactions through the new integration gradually, tracking its performance to avoid losses and malfunctions and ensure everything works smoothly.

 All these steps should be performed for each new integration you want to establish.
 It requires significant development effort and is a neverending process, as the technical infrastructure needs maintenance and timely updates.

-Moreover, working with multiple payment service providers creates the need for having an entire payment team.
+Moreover, working with multiple payment service providers creates the need for an entire payment team.
 The thing is, alongside the integration, there comes administration and management.
-You’ll have to monitor payment service providers’ health and stay in contact with every payment partner to solve occurring issues and make amendments to your partnership.
+You’ll have to monitor payment service providers’ health and stay in contact with every payment partner to solve issues and make amendments to your partnership.

 Having your transactions processed through multiple payment gateways also deprives you of a comprehensive view of your performance.
 It leads to the need for manual systematisation and analysis of all that data.
 The more gateways and merchant accounts you have, the more manual work and time you’ll need to reconcile, and the more errors you can make.